spex-xray/spex-help/source/reference/commands/elim.rst

   given by #a, and as listed above.
 The default at startup is :math:`2 - 10` keV.
 If no unit is given, it is assumed that the limits are in keV.

-| **Warning:** *When new units or limits are chosen, the spectrum must
-  be re-evaluated (e.g. by giving the "calc" comand) in order to determine the new fluxes.*
+.. warning:: When new units or limits are chosen, the spectrum must be re-evaluated (e.g. by giving the "calc" comand) in order to determine the new fluxes.

-**Warning:** *The lower limit must be positive, and the upper limit must always be larger than the lower limit.*
+.. warning:: The lower limit must be positive, and the upper limit must always be larger than the lower limit.

 Examples
 ~~~~~~~~